Learn more about our Advertising Disclosure

 Things to do in Akron

-• Arts and culture: Akron features a variety of museums and cultural arts centers, including the Akron Art Museum, Akron Children's Museum, and Nativity Museum and replica of Bethlehem's cave.
+• Arts and culture: From historic museums to vibrant art centers, Akron offers cultural landmarks like the Akron Art Museum, Akron Children’s Museum, and Nativity Museum and replica of Bethlehem’s cave.

 FAQ